wink-/winkky-farms/content/posts/welcome-to-the-farm.md

 tags = ['welcome', 'family-farm', 'agriculture']
 +++

-Welcome to Winkky Farms, where generations of farming tradition meet modern sustainable practices.
+Welcome to Winkky Farms, where Uncle Dick's innovative farming legacy meets modern sustainable practices.

-Our family farm has been nurturing the land and feeding our community for decades.
-Here you'll find stories from our fields, updates on our crops and livestock, and insights into the rhythms of farm life that mark each passing season.
+## Our Story

+Winkky Farms began in 1980 when Uncle Dick Winkky looked at this land and saw possibility.
+What started with innovative pig farming and community partnerships has evolved into a modern homestead operation that feeds our family and our community.

+Uncle Dick built this farm on the principles of innovation, sustainability, and community connection.
+After decades of raising Swedish-style pigs and working with local farmers, he surprised everyone by retiring to pursue ballroom dancing.
+Now it's our turn to carry on his innovative tradition while looking toward the future.

 ## What You'll Find Here